 Since the walls are literally the canvas for your whole house, investing in repainting is an easy and affordable way to improve your home while adding perceived value and big bucks to the final sale price.
 Experts believe it can add up to 3% to a home’s sale.
 Imagine that–a potential bonus of up to $30,000 on a million-dollar home.

 This is important for the inside as well as the exterior, as the curb appeal of your property is a buyer’s first impression.
-Envision side by side identical homes–one with a freshly painted front door, porch, garage door, and pristine landscaping–the other, chipped, flaky paint seen on the windows, doors, and a pile of rubbish at the side of the home.
+Envision side-by-side identical homes–one with a freshly painted front door, porch, garage door, and pristine landscaping–the other, chipped, flaky paint seen on the windows, doors, and a pile of rubbish at the side of the home.
 Which house are you likely to want to go into?
 Even if the inside is exactly the same, one is going to be far more inviting than the other.

 So, where to start?

 The exterior!
 Assess your property for its curb appeal and see what needs some TLC.
-Start by removing excess items, update hardware and lighting fixtures and get to painting.
+Start by removing excess items, updating hardware and lighting fixtures and getting to painting.
 The windows, the doors, the garage, the decorative trim, the porch, the deck, the fence and the home itself.
-Select a neutral colour palette that will appeal to most buyers and choose tasteful hardware that will look modern while standing the test of time and complimenting the style of the home.
+Select a neutral colour palette that will appeal to most buyers and choose tasteful hardware that will look modern while standing the test of time and complementing the style of the home.
 Some sellers are skilled at DIY projects, others not so much–so if you are not a meticulous painter with an eye for detail, leave the painting to the professionals and invest in someone you know is going to enhance your home and its value.
 Along with painting, resealing wood on the deck and fence goes a long way to help with that new home feel.

 When stepping inside, buyers want to see a move-in-ready space.
 That means freshly painted walls, doors, baseboards and trim.
 They see less work for themselves and picture a well-loved home that’s been carefully maintained.

-Some liberties can be taken with kids’ rooms and nurseries, pale colours like pinks, blues, and mints can work well with the rest of a neutral-painted home BUT showcasing a children’s room may limit interest if your buyer can’t imagine how that room may look as an office or spare bedroom if they aren’t looking to move a family in.
+Some liberties can be taken with kids’ rooms and nurseries, pale colours like pinks, blues, and mints can work well with the rest of a neutral-painted home, but showcasing a children’s room may limit interest if your buyer can’t imagine how that room may look as an office or spare bedroom if they aren’t looking to move a family in.
 Neutral paint tones can work in these spaces and can be accented with softer colours to suggest a range of options for the buyer.

 We highly recommend selecting a professional painter for your interior as well.
-While investing money, they will save you time and the headache of precise cutting in, finicky hard-to-reach spots, and have access to the necessary tools to reach high ceilings and walls.
+While investing money, they will save you time and the headache of precise cutting in, finicky, hard-to-reach spots, and have access to the necessary tools to reach high ceilings and walls.

 If you are going to budget for anything when preparing to sell your home, consider a painter–and a trusted, experienced one that comes with an abundance of referrals at that.